 THEME: Love Living Local

-As we start an new decade, we want our parade to reflect all the things that make this a great place to live, work and play: our historical roots, the wealth of recreational and leisure activities at our doorstep. and the contributions of service groups,volunteers and local businesses to the community.
+The plan is to keep our Love Living Local theme for 2021 and showcase all the things that make this a great place to live, work and play: our historical roots, the wealth of recreational and leisure activities at our doorstep. and the contributions of service groups,volunteers and local businesses to the community.